2404-Geico-Dotnet-Ryan/Revature.NetRebeccaCRepository/Exercises/Git_Bash_Exercises/Exercise_1.md

-# Exercise 1: Basic Navigation
+# Exercise 1: Basic Navigation - completed but still need to practice ongoing to learn

 **Objective:** Learn to navigate the file system using Git Bash.